Want to be financially independent? Be born Asian or maybe marry one

 A report from Prudential Financial says the financial success of Asian Americans comes from their focus on taking care of family, and it shows: they have a higher median personal income, believe they can retire earlier, and save more money than the general population.

-“Today’s Asian Americans are devoting substantial resources to helping their families, and many also want to retire at an earlier age than most Americans,” says Sri Reddy, senior vice president and head of full-service investments at Prudential Retirement.
+“Today’s Asian Americans are devoting substantial resources to helping their families.
+Many also want to retire at an earlier age than most Americans,” says Sri Reddy; senior vice president and head of full-service investments at Prudential Retirement.
 “America is more diverse than ever, which means we need to understand the unique financial situations faced by such communities as Asian Americans.”

 Major money differences